reduxjs/redux/docs/faq/ImmutableData.md

 <a id="shallow-checking-stops-component-re-rendering"></a>
-### How does a shallow equality check stop a wrapped component from re-rendering when it should?
+### Why does a selector mutating and returning a persistent object  to `mapStateToProps` prevent React-Redux from re-rendering a wrapped component?
-If one of the values of the props object returned from `mapStateToProps` is an object that’s directly mutated and returned by a selector function,  React-Redux will not be able to detect the mutation, and so will not trigger a re-render of the wrapped component.
+If one of the values of the props object returned from `mapStateToProps` is an object that persists across calls to `connect` (such as, potentially, the root state object), yet is directly mutated and returned by a selector function,  React-Redux will not be able to detect the mutation, and so will not trigger a re-render of the wrapped component.

 As we’ve seen, the values in the mutable object returned by the selector function may have changed, but the object itself has not, and shallow equality checking only compares the objects themselves, not their values.

 For example, the following `mapStateToProps` function will  never trigger a re-render:

 ```
-let record = { id: 0 };
+// State object held in the Redux store

-const getNewRecord = () => {
+const state = {
-  ++record.id;
-  return record;
+	user: {
+		accessCount: 0,
+		name: 'keith'
 	}
+};

+// Selector function
+const getUser = (state) => {
+  ++state.user.accessCount; // mutate the state object
+  return state;
+}

+// mapStateToProps
 const mapStateToProps = (state) => ({
-	// The object returned from getNewRecord() is always
+	// The object returned from getUser() is always
 	// the same object, so this wrapped
-	// component will never re-render
+	// component will never re-render, even though it's been
-	record: getNewRecord()
+	// mutated
+	userRecord: getUser(state)
 });

-const a = mapStateToProps();
+const a = mapStateToProps(state);
-const b = mapStateToProps();
+const b = mapStateToProps(state);

-a.record === b.record
+a.userRecord === b.userRecord;
 //> true

 ```